cucapra/dahlia-evaluation/README.md

 ### Getting Started Guide

 - Download the artifact VM Image. **TODO: Add link to artifact**
+- (*Optional, but recommended*) Enable [multiple physical cores][multiple-cores] for the Virtual Machine.
+Parts of the evaluation can be completed faster with multiple core support enabled within the VM.
 - Boot the image in your favorite Hypervisor (Image tested on VirtualBox).
 - Open a terminal and type `cd Desktop/dahlia-evaluation`.
 - In the current shell, type `export BUILDBOT=http://cerberus.cs.cornell.edu`.